Updated: 6/28/2021 (originally published on 6/25/2021)

 If you lived at the Champlain Towers you are encouraged to complete a wellness check at https://feedback.miamidade.gov/jfe/form/SV_ac7Teql190wnZ0a

-If you have not yet reported a missing family member, please do so by going to the Family Assistance Center located at 9301 Collins Ave. in Surfside and speak to an onsite detective, this location will be open 24 hours a day and will take DNA swabs from family members to help identify potential victims.
+If you have not yet reported a missing family member, please do so by going to the Family Assistance Center located at 9301 Collins Ave. in Surfside and speaking to an onsite detective, this location will be open 24 hours a day and will take DNA swabs from family members to help identify potential victims.

 Our hearts and prayers go out to those families affected by this devastating event, however as injury attorneys, our job is to protect our clients who may be affected, if you or a loved one has been affected by this event, or know someone who has, please contact one of our personal injury trial lawyers immediately to ensure your rights are being protected.